grumlimited/geocalc/README.md

 ### Distance between 2 points

-The result is given in meters.
+The result is given in meters using spherical law of cosines.

     //Kew, London
     Coordinate lat = new DegreeCoordinate(51.4843774);